-- Describe your concrete strategy for establishing an international research environment, administration system, and support system (e.g., appointment of staff who can facilitate the use of English in the work process and the provision of startup funding) to accommodate researchers from overseas. - Concretely describe how the center will provide an environment in which researchers can work comfortably on their research by being exempted from duties other than research and related educational activities (e.g., allocation of adequate staff support to handle paperwork and other administrative functions).
+Describe your concrete strategy for establishing an international research environment, administration system, and

+Tohoku University, Japan Agency for Marine-Earth Science and Technology (JAMSTEC) -20 Advanced Institute for Marine Ecosystem Change (AIMEC) support system (e.g., appointment of staff who can facilitate the use of English in the work process and the provision of startup funding) to accommodate researchers from overseas.

+- Concretely describe how the center will provide an environment in which researchers can work comfortably on their research by being exempted from duties other than research and related educational activities (e.g., allocation of adequate staff support to handle paperwork and other administrative functions).
 Include your procedure and time schedule for doing this. - Describe your strategy, procedure and timing for periodically holding international research conferences or symposiums (as a rule, at least once a year).